Cloud8/Metablock/Readme.md

 Step 1. and 2. need a SPARQL query, step 3 works with XSLT. <br/>
-  The sparql queries and xslt transformations from lib/sparql and lib/xslt are rather general, but modelling of bibliographic resources may vary and require modifications.
+  The sparql queries and xslt transformations used so far are rather general, but modelling of bibliographic resources may vary and require modification.

   All configurations are done in lib/seaview.ttl